AmiraGamal1/ADB/docs/Labs/Lab4.md

 ### 3. SQL Injection Methods:

 - **Report:**
-  - Brief explanation (1-2 pages) of what SQL injection is and why preventing it is important.
+  - Brief explanation (1-2 paragraphs) of what SQL injection is and why preventing it is important.
   - Common prevention methods (Prepared statements, Input sanitization, etc.)

 ---